 Divorce in North Carolina usually follows one year in which the couple is physically separated.
-In some cases, a couple goes through legal separation prior to their divorce.
+In some cases, a couple goes through legal separation prior to divorce.
 In a few cases, a divorce may be granted if one spouse has been declared legally insane and the couple has lived apart because of this illness for three years or more.

-Separation in North Carolina
+Legal Separation Law in North Carolina

 A couple must separate and live away from each other for at least one year before they can be divorced.
 If the couple reconciles, the calendar starts over if they decide to separate again.

 In many cases, the separation is a mutual agreement that one spouse will move out of the couple’s home.
 While separated, the couple is still married.
 However, they should develop a separation agreement to decide matters like payment of bills, division of assets, alimony, child custody and child support.